Fact Collectors

 Fact Framework

-Configuring a fact collector via the no-code UI
+Configuring a fact collector (integration) via the no-code UI

-To configure a fact collector, make sure you are on the Collectors tab.
-Click on a Fact's “Configure” link to open a modal that displays the Fact Collector's configuration form.
+To configure a fact collector (integration), make sure you are on the Integrations tab.
+Click on an integration's Configure

-Once you choose to configure a collector, you will see the following page with 3 configuration options.
+Once you choose to configure an integration, you will see the following page with multiple configuration options for different fact types.
 You can see what each configuration collects in its description.
-All 3 configs have the following options:
+All configs have the following options:

 Frequency